 Please also visit the individual class pages (under the Children tab) to read specific class curriculum newsletters and view activities displaying our curriculum in classrooms.

 Our Curriculum Statement of Intent

-Our Early Years Foundation Stage (EYFS) makes a crucial contribution to children’s early development and learning.
+Our Early Years Foundation Stage makes a crucial contribution to a child’s early development and learning.
 We provide children with a rich variety of teaching and learning experiences that are appropriate to their needs.
-EYFS focuses on developing key learning skills such as reading, listening, speaking, concentrating, persistence and learning to work and co-operate with others.
+There is a large emphasis on developing key learning skills such as reading, listening, number and co-operation with others.

 Study in mathematics follows the National Curriculum using the long- and medium- term planning and progression model provided by White Rose Maths and NCETM.
 Teaching is structured in a way that enables children to deeply embed and build upon mathematical concepts by applying their knowledge and skills across a range of contexts.
 Teaching incorporates a planned sequence and progression of concrete, pictorial and abstract opportunities which support pupils in deepening their conceptual understanding over time.

 Our teaching of English includes phonics, guided reading (reading vipers and reading circles), writing, handwriting and EGPS (English punctuation, grammar and spelling).
 Writing is taught linked to a text to hook the children and extend their knowledge in other curriculum subjects and to also allow children to write for purpose.
 English grammar, punctuation and spelling are taught as an embedded part of the writing sequence to ensure skills are built on over time.